programarivm/easy-acl-bundle/README.md

 # Easy Access Control List (ACL) Bundle

-`EasyAclBundle` is the easiest to use access control list (ACL) bundle for Symfony 5 applications.
+`EasyAclBundle` is the easiest to use access control list (ACL) bundle.

 ## Configuration